csesoc/constitution/CONSTITUTION.rst

       #. all appointments of office-bearers and members of the Executive, and
       #. the names of members of the Executive present at a Executive meeting or a general meeting, and
       #. all proceedings at Executive meetings and general meetings.

-    DISCUSS WITH ARC LEGAL --> The below requirements from the Model Constitution would be a change, and cumbersome, so I'd like to strike them, unless it's a legal requirement.

-#.
-The secretary of CSESoc must, as soon as practicable after being appointed as secretary, lodge notice with CSESoc of his or her address.

 #.
 Minutes of proceedings at a meeting must be signed by the chairperson of the meeting or by the chairperson of the next succeeding meeting.